 Classroom learning, research, projects, papers, and exams are all critical to your academic pursuits.
 But to complete your education — to set you apart from other graduates — you should also gain experience in your chosen field.
 With Drexel Co-op, one of the oldest and most expansive university co-operative education programs in the world, you can gain up to 18 months of résumé-enhancing experience by the time you graduate.

 Drexel Co-op is based on paid employment in practical, major-related positions consistent with your interests and abilities; only a small percentage of students accept nonpaid co-ops.
 The benefits are obvious.
 Before graduation, you will have already sampled up to three different positions within your field of study.
-And after graduation, this experience pays off: recent graduates from Drexel typically receive a higher starting salary.
+And after graduation, this experience pays off: recent graduates from Drexel typically receive a higher starting salary than graduates from other universities.
 Some other facts about Drexel Co-op:

 - The average six-month paid co-op salary is more than $16,000.